ThinkRL-Edit: Thinking in Reinforcement Learning for Reasoning-Centric Image Editing: Experiments

 \textbf{Results on RISE-Bench.} On the out-of-domain RISE-Bench, our method exhibits strong generalization as shown in \cref{tab:risebench}.
 It improves Qwen-Edit’s overall score from 8.9 to 29.7 (+20.8) and boosts the reasoning score from 37.2 to 61.7 (+24.5).
 These results indicate that our method effectively preserves and enhances reasoning ability under distribution shift.

 \textbf{Results of the User Study.} For comprehensive evaluation, we conducted a human preference study comparing our method with baselines along three dimensions: instruction following, visual consistency, and visual quality.
-We conduct it with 20 participants, each presented with 24 comparison groups.
+We conduct it with 34 participants, each presented with 24 comparison groups.
 In each group, participants are asked to select the best result along all evaluation dimensions.
 As shown in \cref{tab:user}, users consistently preferred our method across all criteria, indicating that it produces outputs more aligned with human preferences.
+More details can be found in the appendix.